References to other media

 1. 2nd mission, Operation Market Garden, is the name of a military operation during the Second World War.

-2. Agent Dennis from mission 18, Rescue Agent Dennis, is probably based on the head of the Team17 Design department, John Dennis.
-[4]
+2. Agent Dennis from mission 18, Rescue Agent Dennis, is based on the head of the Team17 Design department, John Dennis.
+It was considered one of the more difficult missions in 'Worms: Armageddon' and the briefing ran along the lines that Agent Dennis was in a rather sticky situation and needed a helping hand.
+[4] [5]

 3. Mission 16, Trouble on Mount Wormore, is probably a reference to Mount Rushmore, located in the USA.